 At York, I also created and led the Emerging Asian Urbanisms series, and was a Graduate Associate at the City Institute and the York Centre for Asian Research.
 I also served as Graduate Student Advocacy officer for the student group Accessibility, Community and Equity.

-I’ve spent the last seven years working with social enterprises and nonprofits, specializing in network weaving, community engagement and social finance.
-Most of this work has dealt directly with urban challenges.
+I’ve spent the last seven years working with social enterprises and nonprofits, specializing in community engagement, network weaving, business supports for startups, and social finance.
+Most of this work has dealt directly with urban challenges, particularly barriers to employment.
 Some of it has involved working in international development (in Central and South Asia) and environmental sustainability.
-Along the way I’ve been engaged in multiple community initiatives relating to Muslims and Pakistan.
-I studied public policy and administration in Toronto after business school in Karachi.

 Previously, I completed a Certificate in Public Policy and Administration at Ryerson University in Toronto after completing a Bachelors in Business Administration (honors) at the Institute of Business Administration in Karachi, Pakistan.